 Canada passport renewal is a simpler process than getting a passport for the first time, especially if your old passport is still valid or recently expired.
 Make sure to provide the correct passport and travel information on your application form.

-How much is a Canadian passport?
+How much does a Canadian passport cost?

 Travel documents get urgent processing for different reasons, such as medical emergencies, last-minute business trips, and lost, stolen, or damaged passports.
 Find a service location